The generalized Fermat equation with exponents 2, 3, n: Introduction

 The most challenging step is often the very last, where we want to obtain a contradiction or list the corresponding solutions.
 In the proof of Fermat's Last Theorem (where the modular method was born) we have $N=2$ and there are no candidate newforms~$f$, giving a simple contradiction.
 In essentially every other application of the method there are candidates for~$f$, therefore more work is needed to complete the argument.
 More precisely, we must show, for each newform~$f$ at the concrete small levels, that $\overline{\rho}_{E,p} \not\simeq \rhobar_{f,\fp}$.
 This is for example the obstruction to proving~FLT over~$\Q(\sqrt{5})$; see~\cite{FS3}.
 Thus it is crucial to have methods for distinguishing Galois representations.

 One such method is known as `the symplectic argument'; it originated in~\cite{HK2002} and it uses a `symplectic criterion' (see Theorem~\ref{T:KHtrick}) to decide if an isomorphism of the $p$-torsion of two elliptic curves having a common prime of (potentially) multiplicative reduction preserves the Weil pairing.
 In practice, it sometimes succeeds in distinguishing between the mod~$p$ Galois representations of elliptic curves having at least two primes of potentially multiplicative reduction.
-In the recent work~\cite{F33p}, the first author extended the symplectic argument to elliptic curves with certain type of potentially good reduction at~2, and applied it to solve the Generalized Fermat equation $x^3 + y^3 = z^p$ when $(-3/p) = -1$; more applications to other Fermat-type equations can be found in~\cite{FK}.
-Extending the symplectic argument to more cases will therefore very likely be helpful for further Diophantine applications.
+Extending the symplectic criteria to include elliptic curves with other types of reduction will clearly allow to attack many more Diophantine equations.
+The main challenge in doing this comes from the fact that, in the presence of potentially good reduction, the inertia action either does not carry enough information or is hard to describe explicitly.

-In the first part of this paper, we extend the symplectic argument, by proving new symplectic criteria (Theorems~\ref{T:maincrit2}~and~\ref{T:maincrit3}) for certain cases of potentially good reduction at 2 and~3, and apply it to our concrete Diophantine equation $x^2 + y^3 = z^p$.
-We expect these new criteria to find further applications outside the scope of this paper.
+In the first part of this paper, we prove new symplectic criteria (Theorems \ref{T:maincrit2} and~\ref{T:maincrit3}) for certain cases of potentially good reduction at $2$ and~$3$ and apply them to our concrete equation $x^2 + y^3 = z^p$.
+Previously the only such criterion available was \cite{HK2002}*{Prop.~A.2}, which contains a large list of hypotheses making it hard to apply.

+\begin{remark} While completing this paper, the methods of this first part have been generalized in work of the first author~\cites{F33p,FK16}; furthermore, our symplectic results together with their more general variants have already allowed for applications to further Fermat-type equations, including the equation $x^3 + y^3 = z^p$; see~\cites{F33p,BBF,FK}. \end{remark}